iTechnoLabsPvt/python-code-sample/readme.md

 ## Description

-This repository contains a collection of Python code samples demonstrating various programming concepts and use cases.
-The samples cover a range of topics, including web development, data manipulation, and API interactions.
+This repository contains a collection of Python code demonstrating various programming concepts and use cases.
+The samples cover a range of topics, including artifical intelligence, machine learning, web development, data manipulation, and API interactions.

 ## Features

-- **Flask API Samples**: Examples of building RESTful APIs using Flask, including user authentication, data management, and error handling.
+- **Flask API User Management**: Examples of building RESTful APIs using Flask, including user authentication, data management, and error handling.
+- **Head Geature**: Demonstrations of using Machine Learning Models to fetch the head from each frame of video.
+- **Ai Prompt Evaluation**: Demonstrations of using SLLMs to evluates their own code also known as self reflection.
 - **Data Models**: Demonstrations of using SQLAlchemy for database interactions, including creating, updating, and deleting records.
 - **User Authentication**: Code snippets for implementing user login and session management with Flask-Login.
 - **Email Integration**: Examples of setting up email notifications using Flask-Mail.